yashturmbekar/ticket-ops/README.md

 Open your browser and navigate to `http://localhost:5173`

-### 3. Login with Demo Credentials
+### 3. Access the Application

-Use any of the demo accounts listed in the credentials table above to explore different user experiences.
+Open your browser and navigate to `http://localhost:5173` to start using the RedFish Ticket-Ops system.

 ## 🔧 Development Scripts